-Park Lake Campground Professional Review and Guide
+Park Lake Campground Professional Guide

 "Nestled among lodgepole pine and Engelman spruce, this five-acre mountain lake appears as a thoughtful gift from Mother Nature.
 In reality, it is man-made, part of a late-1800s mountain reservoir system built to provide water for mining operations farther down the mountain.
 Unlike the mines in nearby Butte, the treasure here was silver, not copper, and the ore mined from this area was so rich that taking it to Fort Benton and shipping it to Swansea, Wales, still created a significant profit for the mining companies.
 Millions of dollars worth of silver was extracted in the 1890s alone, and reminders of mining history are prevalent for those who take the time to explore.